NormandaleWells/CS201Demos/IntSetClasses/Readme.txt

 changes to keep the array sorted.

-CheckDuplicates.java is included to demonstrate the performance different between ordered and unordered arrays.  createSet() needs to be modified to switch between ordered and unordered arrays.
+CheckDuplicates.java is included to demonstrate the performance different between ordered and unordered arrays.
-Yeah, this could be a command line parameter; maybe some day.

 Here are the results from my (vintage 2016) laptop: